BohoCode/trace-log/README.md

 # trace-log

-Terrible name, but hey, hard to come up with a good name for a logging library.
+Terrible name, but hey, it's hard to come up with a good name for a logging library.
 My motivation for writing this was to create a logging class that would wrap my calls to stdout or stderr and provide a context to the log message. e.g. rather than;

 ```
 // File testFile.js